 - A new edition of the list of available vacancies in posted online every Friday at 3.30pm, and bids can be placed anytime online until the following Friday at 3.00pm (in holiday periods the property list may be valid for two weeks instead of just one).

 - You can search for vacancies by locality, size or type or view all vacancies.

 - You can download a list of all vacancies available that week.

-- There is a guide on how to place an online bid on their website – see their bidding guide.
+- There is a guide on how to place an online bid on their website – see their EdIndex FAQs for bidding & other advice.

 - If you cannot get online to bid, you can phone 0131 529 5080.

 - You can make up to three bids per week.

 - At Lister, people must have a need for the size of accommodation being advertised, for example we do not normally consider single people or couples for a two bed flat; nor a single parent/couple with one child for a three bed flat.
 We would consider those with special medical or other needs if that included a need for a different size of property.
 See our household type/ property size eligibility matrix: Lister HC Size eligibility matrix